repl-cli/REPL/README.md

 C_COMPILER="clang"
 ```

-**NOTICE**: The repl_config file is a bash script.
+**NOTICE**: The config file is a bash script.
 Make sure there are no spaces before, and after, the equals sign, `=`.

-If you break the repl_config file and you're not sure how to fix it, you can copy the contents of `repl_config.default` over to `repl_config` to reset it.
+If you break the config file and you're not sure how to fix it, you can copy the contents of `config.default` over to `config` to reset it.

 ## Supported Languages